Architecture

 • subcounts (object): breakdowns by configurable metadata fields, by default including:

-• by_affiliations_contributor (array[object]): breakdown by contributor affiliations
+• affiliations (array[object]): breakdown by creator and contributor affiliations (unified)

-• by_funders (array[object]): breakdown by funding organizations
+• funders (array[object]): breakdown by funding organizations

-• by_subjects (array[object]): breakdown by subject classifications
+• subjects (array[object]): breakdown by subject classifications

-• by_publishers (array[object]): breakdown by publisher
+• publishers (array[object]): breakdown by publisher

-• by_periodicals (array[object]): breakdown by journal/periodical
+• periodicals (array[object]): breakdown by journal/periodical

-• by_file_types (array[object]): breakdown by file types (PDF, CSV, etc.)
+• file_types (array[object]): breakdown by file types (PDF, CSV, etc.)

 Each of the subcounts is an array of objects with the following fields: